Updated August 12, 2025

 I enjoyed spending time with my cousin on this trip.
 We rarely get to hang out one-on-one these days so I highly cherish the time that we do get to spend together.
 We explored Portland on foot our entire time there.
 Polishing off our drunken nights walking to Kell's Irish Pub downing bread pudding and fries after dueling in Bust a Move at Ground Kontrol was fuckin awesome.

 I listened to "Tourist N.B." by Jun Takayama (speedometer.) on YouTube while writing this page.
+Pulse Wave is my favorite track on the album.
 Give it a listen!